ahemedsh/Milestone-Optimization-for-Brand-Campaigns/README.md

 # Milestone Optimization for Brand Campaigns

-A data-driven approach for recommending milestone targets and payouts for influencer marketing campaigns using historical campaign performance.
+A data-driven project that recommends milestone targets and payout distributions for influencer marketing campaigns using historical campaign performance.

+---

-## Overview
+## Project Overview

-This project recommends milestone ladders for new influencer campaigns based on historical data.
-The recommendation considers campaign category, creator tier, and campaign budget to generate realistic milestone thresholds while keeping payouts within the allocated budget.
+Planning milestone ladders manually can be time-consuming and may lead to inconsistent targets across similar campaigns.
+This project provides a simple, data-driven approach to recommending milestone thresholds based on historical campaign data.

+The recommendation considers:

+- Campaign category
+- Creator tier
+- Campaign budget

-The project also includes backtesting to compare the recommended milestone ladders with historical configurations.
+The project also validates the recommendations through backtesting against historical campaign configurations.

+---

 ## Features

 - Recommends milestone view thresholds for new campaigns.
-- Generates budget-aware payout recommendations.
+- Generates budget-aware payout distributions.
+- Uses historical campaign performance to guide recommendations.
-- Handles campaigns with limited historical data using fallback logic.
+- Handles campaigns with limited historical data using a fallback strategy.
-- Validates recommendations through backtesting.
+- Includes backtesting to evaluate recommendation quality.
 - Interactive notebook for testing different campaign scenarios.

+---

 ## Project Structure